-Many researchers want to study plants and animals in their natural habitats without disturbing them.
-But ranges are often too large for a team of researchers to adequately study.
-Quadrats are defined plots, randomly distributed throughout the study area.
-Researchers collect data from them and use it to make assumptions about either the entire study area or the species being studied.
+Many researchers prefer studying plants and animals in their natural habitats without disturbing them.
+However, ranges are often too large for a team of researchers to adequately study.
+Quadrats are randomly distributed plots that allow researchers to collect data and use it to make assumptions about the entire study area or the studied species.

 Quadrats allow researchers to study plant and animal populations spread out over large areas.
-They are inexpensive, relatively easy to design and can be adapted to study unevenly distributed populations.
-Quadrats work well for studying changes to whole populations over time, including distribution patterns, nesting and overall health.
+They are inexpensive, relatively easy to design and adaptable for studying unevenly distributed populations.
+Quadrats work well for observing changes to whole populations over time, including distribution patterns, nesting and overall health.

 Ease of Use

 Compared to other sampling methods, quadrats are relatively simple to use.
 Quadrat plots are uniform in size and shape and distributed randomly throughout the sample area, which makes the study design straightforward.
 They are also one of the most affordable techniques because they require very few materials.
 Quadrat sampling can be physically demanding, however, since researchers usually count the individuals within each plot in the field.

 Despite the relative ease of designing quadrat studies, it is possible to introduce errors into a project.
 Quadrats that are too large, too small or spaced inappropriately often result in errors.
 For example, larger species require larger plots.
 Randomly spaced quadrats that are too small might miss too many individuals, resulting in under-representative estimates of population size.
 Researchers who are inconsistent when counting or omit species that lie only partially within the boundaries may also introduce errors.